 Many students drive a motor vehicle to the SMS/VIMS campus, and parking can sometimes be at a premium.
 However, space is usually available in one of the many campus-parking areas.
 All motor vehicles, including motorcycles and motorbikes, parked on SMS/VIMS property must be registered with Parking Services.
-Registration includes the purchase of a College of William and Mary parking decal, which must be displayed on or in the vehicle.
-Illegally parked or unregistered vehicles are subject to citation, and students with unresolved citations are not allowed to register for classes or to receive degrees.
-A full description of campus motor vehicle regulations is contained in a brochure available from Parking Services.
-To contact Campus Parking, telephone (757) 221-4764 or email parked@wm.edu.
+Registration includes the purchase of a College of William and Mary or VIMS Only parking decal or temporary pass, which must be displayed on or in the vehicle.
+Illegally parked or unregistered vehicles are subject to citation.
+Students with unresolved citations are not allowed to register a vehicle on campus.
+Outstanding debt to parking services may result in an administrative hold in Banner which will limit registration for classes or to receive degrees.
+A full description of campus motor vehicle regulations is contained in a brochure available from Parking Services or online at www. wm.edu/parking .
+You may also contact Parking Services at telephone (757) 221-4764 or email parked@wm.edu.